MateuszS6/FortniteWinTracker2/README.md

 # Fortnite Win Tracker 2

-An app that lets me update, reflects, and displays the amount of wins for each gamemode in Fortnite: Battle Royale, built as part of a personal project.
+An app that lets me update and track the amount of wins for each gamemode in Fortnite: Battle Royale, built as part of a personal project.

 ## Learning Outcomes